Corvallis-Albany Bikeway Project Phases

 The county board authorized staff to proceed to Phase 3 on June 6, 2017.

 The goal of Phase 3 is to perform the preliminary engineering of the selected route.
-This phase would include engineering, cost estimates, environmental impacts, and citizen and property owner interaction and input.
+This phase includes engineering, cost estimates, environmental impacts, and citizen and property owner interaction and input.